 Some of our osteopaths are also trained in Osteopathy in the Cranial Field (OCF).
 All body tissues express a subtle, rhythmical change in shape that we call involuntary motion.
 This motion is particularly evident in the skull, because of the way in which the 26 skull bones are joined together to allow for movement.
 Strain patterns in the head can translate to areas of dysfunction not only in the head but also elsewhere in the body.
-By assessing this involuntary motion and applying specific gentle pressure, cranial osteopaths can help the body resolve areas of strain in all areas of the body.
+By assessing this involuntary motion and applying specific gentle pressure, cranial osteopaths aim to help the body resolve areas of strain in all areas of the body.

-At Body Balance Osteopathic Clinic our team, comprising of Fiona Spring and Jaci Hartley, have all completed a five year university course, and are registered with the Osteopathy Board of Australia.
+At Body Balance Osteopathic Clinic our team, comprised of Fiona Spring and Jaci Hartley, have all completed a five year university course, and are registered with the Osteopathy Board of Australia.
 If you have any questions or would like to book an appointment please contact us on (03) 9870 4455.